DominikBatic/EndoViT/README.md

 </div>

 **12) Few-shot Learning Experiments**
 - Few-shot experiments are always performed by training on a fixed number of training videos.
-In the case of CholecSeg8k dataset on 1, 2 or 4 out of in total 13 training videos.
+In the case of CholecSeg8k dataset, on 1, 2 or 4 out of in total 13 training videos.
 - Each script will perform 3 runs on different video subsets.
 We always use the same fixed video subsets: [Few-shot Learning Subsets](./finetuning/semantic_segmentation/output_dir/LessTrainingData.txt)

-- To reproduce our results run the following scripts:
+- To reproduce our results, run the following scripts:

 a) Low Res - EndoViT's pre-training resolution (224 x 224)
 ```